hthuz/arch/doc/software.md

 List of frequently used commands and flags

+image name should be put after the options

 | command                                                           | Description                                                           |
 |-------------------------------------------------------------------|-----------------------------------------------------------------------|
 | docker run -d -p 80:80 --name my_container nginx                  | run container from image, -d: in background mode, --name: assign name |